Intellectual property and GDPR implications

 Many platforms are not secure and could put you in breach of your legal obligations when it comes to data protection.
-This applies especially to tools which are used to store or share content or which enable teams to communicate.
-Remember that you should not be using services which share or store data outside the EEA and that you should only use data where you have identified a valid lawful basis to do so.
+This applies especially to tools that are used to store or share content or enable teams to communicate.
+Remember that you should not be using services that share or store data outside the EEA and that you should only use data where you have identified a valid lawful basis to do so.

 3. Many businesses are starting to deliver their services digitally.

 It is crucial that when you start sharing content digitally, you remember your long-term business goals.
 When sharing content through platforms you agree to abide by their terms and conditions.
-Often, this involves making your content available in ways which are contrary to your business goals.
-For example, a training company which decides to deliver its services digitally, may lose its ability to control the IP in their courses, or a document sharing platform may invalidate any confidentiality for any documents shared through it.
+Often, this involves making your content available in ways that are contrary to your business goals.
+For example, a training company that decides to deliver its services digitally may lose its ability to control the IP in their courses, or a document sharing platform may invalidate any confidentiality for any documents shared through it.